Wrightington Hospital

 Wrightington Hospital is a health facility in Wrightington, Lancashire, England.
 It is managed by the Wrightington, Wigan and Leigh NHS Foundation Trust.

 History

 The facility was built as a private house known as Wrightington Hall, which was completed in 1748 and extended in 1860.
 In 1918 the building was acquired for £16,473 by Lancashire County Council, who converted it, for the cost of £129,520, into a hospital.
 It officially opened as a facility for the treatment of tuberculosis on 16 June 1933.
 After the hospital joined the National Health Service in 1948, it specialised in hip and orthopedic surgery and rheumatology.
-This work was led by Sir John Charnley who pioneered the hip replacement operation and created the "Wrightington centre for hip surgery."
+This work was led by Sir John Charnley who was one of the pioneers of the modern hip replacement operation and created the "Wrightington centre for hip surgery."

 A new orthopedic centre and theatre complex built for £18 million opened in December 2015.
 The trust secured planning permission for an additional 33,000 sq ft extension to the hospital in September 2018.